-This can be achieved by utilizing the

-This can be achieved by utilising the sample calculation given in the ACPO Audit Manual.

-When the audit commences check PNC entry to establish the vehicle report is still circulated.
+- 6. Determine the percentage of the records to be part of the audit.
+This can be achieved by utilising the sample calculation given in the ACPO Audit Manual. - 7.
+Commence Audit Confirm schedule of visits with the relevant department managers. - 8.
+Check PNC entry is still circulated When the audit commences check PNC entry to establish the vehicle report is still circulated.

-Verify PNC against source document

-Check that the source document is

-available and compare the accuracy of

-the PNC circulation.

-Record any discrepancies that are found for inclusion on the audit report.

-Contact the relevant department with a list of the errors for correction.

-The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
+- 9. Verify PNC against source document Check that the source document is available and compare the accuracy of the PNC circulation. - 10.
+Any Discrepancy Record any discrepancies that are found for inclusion on the audit report. - 11.
+Cause PNC and Local Records to be amended/updated Contact the relevant department with a list of the errors for correction. - 12.
+Prepare and Issue Draft Audit Report The report should contain an executive summary, detailing the overall error rate; method of audit; conclusion and recommendations.
 The report should also include a comprehensive list of errors.
 Send the report to the relevant managers for their comments.